podsvirov/protobuf/cmake/README.md

-This directory contains cmake files that can be used to generate MSVC project files in order to build protobuf on windows.
-You need to have cmake installed on your computer before proceeding.
+This directory contains *CMake* files that can be used to build protobuf with *MSVC* on *Windows*.
+You can build the project as a from *Command Prompt* and using an *Visual Studio* IDE.

+You need to have [CMake](http://www.cmake.org), [Visual Studio](https://www.visualstudio.com) and optionaly [Git](http://git-scm.com) installed on your computer before proceeding.

+Most of the instruction will be given to the *Сommand Prompt*, but the same actions can be performed using appropriate GUI tools.

 Compiling and Installing
 ========================